-When she first started out, Mokshini stuck strictly to traditional media, and still loves coloured paper and acrylics.
+When she first started out, Mokshini stuck strictly to traditional media, and still loves colored paper and acrylics.
 Today, she works digitally as well, turning doodles in her sketchbook into vibrant, graphic, painterly masterpieces.

 Spontaneity is a big part of Mokshini’s style, and she regularly illustrates live for clients at their events.
-When not drawing live, her work is more composed and refined, capturing joy and humour, and inspired by fashion, love, girl problems and New York City.
+When not drawing live, her work is more composed and refined, capturing joy and humor, and inspired by fashion, love, girl problems and New York City.

-Mokshini’s clients include Apple, Vans, Rizzoli Books, Longchamp, Ralph Lauren, Street Easy, AG Jeans, Neiman Marcus, J Crew, Harper's Bazaar and New York Fashion Week.
+Client list Mokshini’s clients include Apple, Vans, Rizzoli Books, Longchamp, Ralph Lauren, Street Easy, AG Jeans, Neiman Marcus, J Crew, Harper's Bazaar and New York Fashion Week.